sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-freebsd.md

 ## Install Sensu Core {#sensu-core}

-Sensu Core is installed on FreeBSD systems via a native system installer package (i.e. a .txz file), which is available for download from the [Sensu Downloads][download] page, and from [this repository (64-bit FreeBSD 10+ only)][bsd-repo].
+Sensu Core is installed on FreeBSD systems via a native system installer package (i.e. a .txz file), which is available for download from the [Sensu Downloads][1] page, and from [this repository (64-bit FreeBSD 10+ only)][2].

 _WARNING: FreeBSD packages are currently as a "beta" release.
 Support for running Sensu on FreeBSD will be provided on a best-effort basis until further